compose-spec/compose-spec/develop.md

           action: rebuild
 ```

-## develop
+## Attributes

-The `develop` element defines configuration options that are applied by Compose to assist developer during development of
-a service with optimized workflows.
+The `develop` subsection defines configuration options that are applied by Compose to assist you during development of a service with optimized workflows.

 ### watch

-The `watch` attribute defines event sources and strategy to be adopted to update a running service as Compose detects
-changes in source code. `watch` is a sequence, each individual item in the sequence defines a rule to be applied by
+The `watch` attribute defines a list of rules that control automatic service updates based on local file changes. `watch` is a sequence, each individual item in the sequence defines a rule to be applied by
 Compose to monitor source code for changes.
+For more information, see [Use Compose Watch](https://docs.docker.com/compose/file-watch/).

-##### action
+#### action

-`action` define the action to take place as changes have been detected:
+`action` defines the action to take when changes are detected.
+If `action` is set to:

-- `rebuild` strategy will rebuild service image based on the `build` section and recreate the service with updated image.
+- `rebuild`, Compose rebuilds the service image based on the `build` section and recreates the service with the updated image.
-- `sync` strategy keep existing service container(s) running, but synchronize source files with container content according to `target` attribute.
+- `sync`, Compose keeps the existing service container(s) running, but synchronizes source files with container content according to the `target` attribute.

-##### ignore
+#### ignore

 The `ignore` attribute can be used to define a list of patterns for paths to be ignored.
 Any updated file
-that matches a pattern, or belongs to a folder that matches a pattern, won't trigger service to be re-created.
+that matches a pattern, or belongs to a folder that matches a pattern, won't trigger services to be re-created.
 The syntax is the same as `.dockerignore` file:

 - `*` matches 0 or more characters in a file name.